LorenzoMorabito/PDFDataExtractor_Pipeline/docs/RUNTIME_TARGET.md

    - new wheel upload
    - bundle update
 4. Local development must use a dedicated Python 3.11 virtual environment.
+5. Canonical output is Delta table; file artifacts are for QC/monitoring only.

 ## Local environments
 - .build_venv = package build only